kadena-io/devnet/README.md

 ```

 #### docker-compose.hack-a-chain.yaml
-This version contains all of the above, plus the required components to start the hack-a-chain indexer process and expose graphQL.
+This version contains all of the above, plus the required components to start the hack-a-chain indexer process and expose the Kadena GraphQL service on port 3001.

 ```sh
 docker compose -f docker-compose.hack-a-chain.yaml build